 - Their work actively revolves on calibrating, and working on preventing or predictive maintenance as well.
 Preventive measures may include bending conduit, oiling motors or replacing old wiring in electrical equipment.

 - Electricians working in this sector are called by other names as well.
 They are also known as mill or mine electricians, marine or plant electricians.
-You will find them working in mines, shipyards, factories and plants, oil and gas rigs, and other industrial enterprises.
+You will find them working in mines, shipyards, factories and plants, oil and gas rigs, and other commercial enterprises.

 - Although their profile can be termed unique, some duties overlap with the job descriptions of construction electricians, facilities mechanic, domestic, rural or low-rise electrician, millwright, instrumentation technician.

-Roles and functions of an industrial electrician:
+Roles and Functions of an Commercial Electrician:

 - Troubleshoot and repair all types of electrical equipment.

 - Evaluate and recommend a repair and maintenance plan for all electrical equipment, and wiring.